 Your illness or injury needs to be diagnosed by a doctor who is competent in the relevant field.
-You must also remain under their regular care and comply with their reasonable recommendations.
+You must also remain under their regular care throughout your time off work and comply with their reasonable recommendations.

-We may also ask you for further evidence of your illness or injury.
+We may also ask you for further information about your finances or about your illness or injury.
 This can include asking you to attend a medical examination or meeting with our appointed representatives.
-If you do not give us the information we ask for, we may not be able to start or continue paying your claim.
+If you do not give us any necessary consents or the information we ask for, we may not be able to start or continue paying your claim.